AkhHas2005/AkhHas2005/README.md

 - 🎓 University student completing the first year of BSc Computer Science.
 - 🌟 AI Research Intern (AI-Driven Social Impact Advocate) at a local authority-based organization.
 - 🐍 Passionate about Python and interested in programming languages like Java, JavaScript, and PHP.
+- 🌐 Check out my [Python Programmer Github profile](https://github.com/HasanBradfordUni) as well
 - 💻 Developed a JavaScript browser extension for YouTube playlists.
 - 📺 YouTube channel with Python tutorials and library/module showcases.
 - 🏟️ Football and Basketball enthusiast.
 - 🎮 Runs gaming YouTube channels for Fc24 and Fifa content.
 - 🌐 Built a personal website using HTML, CSS, and JavaScript.
-- 🛠️ Planning to resume YouTube uploads in the near future.
+- 🎥 Planning to resume YouTube uploads in the near future.
-- 🛠️ Personal programming projects:
+- 🛠️ Personal programming projects (not all listed):
   - GUI calculator using the tkinter module (first Python project).
   - Football-themed Pong game built with Pygame (first Pygame project).
   - Program displaying graphs (nodes and edges) as an adjacency matrix, adjacency list, and visual representation using Pygame.